Breckland line: History

 Although it was expected that locomotive changes would take place between the two companies at Brandon, where an engine house had been built, the Norfolk Railway in fact operated trains to Ely.
 The ECR and its rival, the Eastern Union Railway (EUR), were both sizing up the NR to acquire and expand their railway empires.
 The ECR trumped the EUR by taking over the NR and became responsible for operating the services from 8 May 1848.

-By the 1860s, the railways in East Anglia were in financial trouble and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until an Act of Parliament on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.
+By the 1860s, the railways in East Anglia were in financial trouble and most were leased to the Eastern Counties Railway, which wished to amalgamate formally but could not obtain government agreement for this until the Great Eastern Railway Act 1862 (25 & 26 Vict. c. ccxxiii) was passed on 7 August 1862, when the Great Eastern Railway (GER) was formed by the amalgamation.

 The system settled down for the next six decades, apart from the disruption of the First World War.
 The difficult economic circumstances after the war led the Government to pass the Railways Act 1921 which led to the creation of the Big Four railway companies.
 The GER amalgamated with other railways to create the London and North Eastern Railway (LNER) on 1 January 1923.

 In 1948, the line came under the British Railways Eastern Region.